 Hoya Fungii: Ultimate Grow & Care Guide

-This being said, I do not mean that you can expect your Hoya fungii to thrive on any condition.
+You cannot expect your Hoya fungii to thrive in any condition.
 They have a specific care regimen that you should follow.

-Here are the parameters and ideal conditions you need to maintain for Hoya fungii.
+Here are the parameters and ideal conditions you must maintain for Fungii.

 |Sunlight||Medium bright indirect sunlight|